I stubbed my toe many times in my life. I can identify true pain such as what is shown in 'Brightburn'.

-The film itself is more or less what I would call a superhero-slasher origin story, it takes it’s time building up how demented this kid gets.
-This isn’t straight up carnage and mayhem from beginning to end, so if someone walks into this film under that impression then they are going to be disappointed.
+The film itself is more or less what I would call a superhero-slasher origin story; it takes its time building up how demented this kid gets.
+This isn’t straight-up carnage and mayhem from beginning to end, so if someone walks into this film under that impression then they are going to be disappointed.
 Especially that of a younger audience with a shorter attention span, they will probably not get much out of this movie as they would likely expect constant destruction.
-Brightburn definitely has some truly gruesome and horrific sequences, however the viewer must be patient though as the film builds up to that point so the results are all the more satisfying or else what is the point?
-We need time to invest in these characters, build some tension and suspense so that the payoff of when carnage does erupt it is successful at roping us in.
-Keep in mind that this is a low budget exploitation film, not a high octane-big budgeted epic.
+Brightburn definitely has some truly gruesome and horrific sequences, however, the viewer must be patient as the film builds up to that point so the results are all the more satisfying, or else what is the point?
+We need time to invest in these characters, build some tension and suspense so that the payoff of when carnage does erupt, is successful at roping us in.
+Keep in mind that this is a low-budget exploitation film, not a high octane-big budgeted epic.

 The Gore & Effects